pleabargain/EnglishHelpsYourCareer/idioms.business.md

 <details><summary><b>Examples</b></summary>
 <p>

 I know we can do it.
-We just need to keep our eyes on the ball and not lose focus.
+We just need to keep our eye on the ball and not lose focus.
 </p>
 </details>